Heyitsmacoy/OS-Scheduling/README.md

-Operating-System Scheduling
+#Operating-System Scheduling
 A program which counts the processing times of different scheduling.

 Instructions :
-# Run the Main.cpp file all the OS Scheduling will follow.
+- Run the main.cpp file all of the OS scheduling will follow.

 For detailed explanation on how things work, check out OS-Scheduling in w3schools.com.